prismicio/prismic-gatsby/docs/previews.md

 ### Previewing un-published pages

 With our previous approach, we can preview currently published pages from Prismic just fine, but unpublished pages may not preview correctly.
-Depening on the logic in your `linkResolver()`, your unpublished previews may return an undefined or erroneous `path`, resulting unexpected behavior.
+Depending on the logic in your `linkResolver()`, your unpublished previews may return an undefined or erroneous `path`, resulting unexpected behavior.